AI-knows-your-rights/CS224-TC/README.md

 - Each folder contains a `service.html` file with clause-level ratings.
 - This file is converted to `service.txt` for easier reading.
-- Additionally, `service.html` is transformed into JSON format for efficient processing.
+- Additionally, we extract data from `service.html`, its `points` and `cases`, save them in the clauses.json for efficient processing.

 ### 🔹 T&C Documents